mozilla-services/docs/source/server-devguide/overview.rst

 Most Services applications need to generate CEF logs.
-A CEF Log is a formatted log that can be used by ArcSight, a central application used by the infrasec team to manage application security.
+A CEF Log is a formatted log that can be used by ArcSight, a central application used by the Infrasec team to manage application security.

 The *cef* module provides a :func:`log_cef` function that can be used to emit CEF logs: